 White Hat Hacker

-On the other hand, a White Hat Hacker is known as an “ethical hacker.”
+On the other hand, a White Hat Hacker is known as an “ethical hacker”.
 These are hackers who are often employed by the government to protect data against Black Hat Hacker.
 For example, a very common job for a White Hat Hacker would be a penetration tester.
-A penetration tester is a person who breaks into someones system so they can outline for their customers what vulnerabilities their systems bear.
+A penetration tester is somebody hired to break into someones system so they can outline the system’s flaws.
 These test help give direction for a company looking to strengthen their system.
 Additionally, they help prevent cyber crime.

 Grey Hat Hacker

 Nested somewhere between a Black Hat Hacker and a White Hat Hacker is a Grey Hat Hacker.
 Grey Hat Hackers do not have malicious intentions.
 Like a child who starts shoveling their neighbor’s snowy side walk in hopes that they will receive payment, a Grey Hat will find vulnerabilities without the permission or knowledge of the system’s owner.
 A Grey Hat Hacker does what a White Hat Hacker does, but illegally.